 Tax Code Section 23.23(e) defines a new improvement as an improvement to a residence homestead made after the most recent appraisal of the property that increases its market value and was not included in the appraised value of the property for the preceding tax year.
 It does not include repairs to or ordinary maintenance of an existing structure, the grounds or another feature of the property.
 Tax Code Section 23.23(f) states that a replacement structure for one that was rendered uninhabitable or unusable by a casualty or by wind or water damage is also not considered a new improvement.

-Persons filing renditions who are not the property owner, owner's employee or owner's affiliated entity must have the rendition notarized.
+Persons filing renditions who are not the property owner, owner's employee or affiliated entity or a secured party must have the rendition notarized.